AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-glossary.md

 The resource is identified by a unique value agreed upon between the Programmer and MVPDs.

-For more information, refer to the [Identifying Protected Resources](/help/authentication/integration-guide-programmers/features-standard/entitlements/identify-protected-resources.md) documentation.
+For more information, refer to the [Protected Resources](/help/authentication/integration-guide-programmers/features-standard/entitlements/protected-resources.md#identifiers) documentation.

 ### S {#s}